 The participants appreciated the time visualization feature, and they thought it really helps them to sense the passing of time.
 The choice of designing on smartwatch is also a benefit.

 I’m often distracted by mobile while checking the time, but this watch can block the distractions and help me focus on the current task.

 What did I learn

-- Use a higher-resolution approach for user tesing might be more informative or use diary studies to investigate processes and activities over time, and how users’ views and use patterns change with experience.
+- Use diary studies to investigate processes and activities over time, and how users’ views and use patterns change with experience.

-- Do further evaluation on the efficacy and overhead of full-on scheduling, such as testing with a bunch of people to see how universal our solution "feels" to them.
+- Further evaluate the efficacy and overhead of full-on scheduling, such as testing with a bunch of people to see how universal our solution "feels" to them.